S3RGI09/FixerMac/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 For more details, see the `LICENSE` file.